Weedsport Junior/Senior High School

 Weedsport Junior/Senior High School is a public, secondary school located in Weedsport, New York, Cayuga County.
 The facility was constructed in 1957 and then expanded in 1967 to include a new cafeteria, swimming pool, and additional classrooms.

 Student body

 Approximately 96% of the student population is white/non-Hispanic, with 1% Asian, 1% Black/non-Hispanic, <1% Hispanic, and <1% American Indian.

 Faculty and staff

 In the Weedsport Central School District, the student-teacher ratio is 13:1.
 78% of the teachers in the school district hold a Master's degree and 22% hold a Bachelor's degree.
 The average teaching experience is 15 years.

 Academic performance

 During the 2004-05 school year, student attendance was 96%, which was 3% higher than the New York State average for that school year.

 The proportion of Weedsport High School students who pass New York State Regents Exams is generally higher than the statewide averages.
-In 2005, the following percentage of students passed the given regents exams (New York state averages are listed in parenthesis):
+In 2005, the following percentage of students passed the given regents exams (New York state averages are listed in parentheses):